In Warrnambool, the artillery pieces are located at Flagstaff Hill, Cannon Hill (currently off site due to repairs) and the Botanic Gardens.

 Things to do

-Flagstaff Hill Maritime Village has just undergone a major redevelopment, that included interactive digital installations throughout the village, a full upgrade of the ‘Shipwrecked’ Sound and Light Show Experience: the...
+Flagstaff Hill Maritime Village has just undergone a major redevelopment, that included interactive digital installations throughout the village and a full upgrade of the Sound and Light show, now called...

 The site of the Port Fairy Battery has been used for defence purposes since 1867 when a 32 pdr smooth-bore muzzle-loaded artillery piece was installed.
 Another was installed in 1872.
 One was sold to the Borough Council and moved to the Botanic Gardens for use as a monument around 1887.
 In 1874 further defences were added including a redoubt.
 Then, following the Jervois and Scratchley reports of 1877, more permanent fortifications were constructed.
 Just two years later, two 80 pdr rifled muzzle-loaded Armstrong artillery pieces with iron traversing carriages were installed in concrete emplacements.